ClimateImpactLab/DataFS/docs/cli.metadata.rst

 Great!

 It should be noted that the command line tool does not deal with whitespaces well so you'll need to wrap text in quotes if it refers to a single entry.
-The command line tool is looking for key value pairs.
-To preserve this symmetry you'll need to use quotations around some entries.